Asymptotic characterisation of localised defect modes: Su-Schrieffer-Heeger and related models: Introduction

 In this work, we use both transfer matrices and high-frequency homogenisation to characterise the modes.
-Transfer matrices are a popular and long-standing approach for modelling the propagation of waves in periodic media \cite{markovs2008wave}.
-The homogenisation method used here operates at ``high-frequency'' in the sense that we describe localised eigenmodes as perturbations of standing wave solutions with non-zero frequency.
-Further, we do not make any assumption on the relative dimensions of the material and the operating wavelength.
+Transfer matrices are a popular and long-standing approach for modelling the propagation of waves in periodic media \cite{markovs2008wave, SANCHEZSOTO2012191}.
+The multi-scale homogenisation method used here operates at ``high-frequency'' in the sense that we describe localised eigenmodes as perturbations of standing wave solutions with non-zero frequency.
+This is in contrast to the low-frequency asymptotics that is classically employed in homogenisation theory.
 This method was introduced in \cite{craster2010high} and developed to discrete systems in \cite{craster2010lattice}.
+It is closely related to other prominent two-scale homogenisation methods \cite{allaire1992homogenization, nguetseng1989general} and $k\cdot p$ theory \cite{willatzen2009kp}.
 The advantage of the homogenised approach for our problems is that, while transfer matrices are a fundamentally one-dimensional approach, high-frequency homogenisation can be easily generalised to multi-dimensional structures \cite{craster2010high}.
 Our new approach extends previous work on high-frequency homogenisation of discrete systems with defects \cite{makwana2013localised} to continuous differential problems.
 It also extends previous homogenisation results for homogeneous background media \cite{marigo2017effective} and generalises results for local perturbations to periodic potentials \cite{hoefer2011defect}.
 The results presented here build on work characterising the existence of topologically protected edge modes \cite{drouot2020defect, fefferman2017topologically, lin2021mathematical} by providing a means to quantify their most important properties.

 The paper is split into two parts, corresponding to the two classes of perturbations we consider: perturbations caused by inserting a finite section of material are considered in \Cref{sec:bounded}, while the juxtaposition of two different media is considered in \Cref{sec:half}.
 In each case, we start by presenting the general theory, first characterising the localised eigenmodes in terms of transfer matrices before computing approximations using high-frequency homogenisation.
 We then demonstrate the theory on some tangible examples, including several examples based on the Su-Schrieffer-Heeger model.
 Finally, in \Cref{sec:rainbow}, we demonstrate the value of this theory by using it to design a custom rainbow filtering device.